martaluamba/Unity-projects-in-Extended-Reality/README.md

 # Unity-projects-in-Extended-Reality
 This repository is about the some labs and the final project of the course Extended Reality in Theory and in Practice at KTH (Royal Institue of Technology).
-The project is about creating a multimodal interaction in Virtual Reality using Unity.
+The project is about creating a multimodal interaction in Virtual Reality using Unity version 6000.2.14f1, XRI Interaction Toolkit and ML-Agents.

 # The Mini Project:
 This Unity project demonstrates three levels with different interaction modalities in virtual reality: